vmchale/tin-summer/CONTRIBUTING.md

 # Contributing to sniff

-We emphatically welcome bug reports, issues you may encounter, documentation, and pull requests.
-We also welcome feature requests, though whether we will incorporate them depends on contributors' schedules.
+I emphatically welcome bug reports, issues you may encounter, documentation, and pull requests.
+I also welcome feature requests, though whether we will incorporate them depends on contributors' schedules.